 Lets stop and reflect for a second on the severity of the biases.

 - The ABV bias from not taking into account the contribution of Go-ferm by ABV is really an argument about how much YAN to add (the appropriate Recommended/Provided YAN level), and is more debatable.
-A slight overload on nutrients is not likely to be a big problem in larger meads (also smaller pitch rates, more oxygen additions, higher temperatures, or anything else that increases nutrient uptake), but for dry short meads, the nutrients may be detectable.
+Slightly higher nutrients than the recommended level is probably beneficial and prudent in meads (also smaller pitch rates, more oxygen additions, higher temperatures, or anything else that increases nutrient uptake), but for short meads with high pitch rates, the additional nutrients from Go-ferm may be detectable.
 Moreover, nutrients are expensive and an overload can encourage spoilage.
 Also, you want your yeast to clean up fermentation by-products (such as acetaldehyde) and too many nutrients may make your yeast lazy, and less prone to cleaning up.

 Before we go into detail how to correct for the biases, lets review water profiles and minerals.

 Water mineral profile: While water mineral profiles is an important topic in making beer, it is mostly overlooked in mead making.
 This must change.
 It is important to consider that your nutrients are building a water mineral profile and that the combined minerals from your water and nutrients should be taken into account.